latiif/HotCorn/README.md

 When using Hotcorn commandline tool, you first need to pass in the mandatory options flags, at least one of them must be there.
 * `i` include all: This flag asks Hotcorn to print out a new line for every tvshow nomatter if it has updates or not, if a tvshow doesn't have a new update a blank line will be printed out.
 * `l` get latest: This flag asks Hotcorn retrieve the latest episode of the shows regardless of the last check time.
-* `t` torrent: Prints a magnet torrent link to the latest episode (usually the best one).
+* `t` 🆕 torrent: Prints a magnet torrent link to the latest episode.
+Tries to pick the highest resolution (first 1080p then 720p and finally 480p).
 * `D` Downloads: Prints an array of all torrent magnet links.
 * `P` First-aired Epoch: Prints the unixtime when the episode was first aired.
 * `F` First-aired: Prints the human date when the episode was first aired.